ncatlab/nlab-content/pages/18526.md

 ###### Corollary
 **([[causal propagator]] is skew-symmetric)**

-Under reversal of arguments the [[advanced and retarded causal propagators]] are related by
+Under reversal of arguments the [[advanced and retarded causal propagators]] from prop. \ref{AdvancedRetardedPropagatorsForKleinGordonOnMinkowskiSpacetime} are related by

 $$
 \Delta_{\pm}(y-x) = \Delta_\mp(x-y)